 You can read more about my research on disaster psychology and emergency response communication as well as download resources and reports.

 How I support my research

 Web Design and Management

-For the past 10 years I’ve supported my work as an independent researcher by providing web design and management services for Academic Researchers, Book Authors, Investigative Journalists, and Therapists.
+For the past 10 years I’ve supported my work as an independent researcher by providing web design services for Academic Researchers, Authors, Educators, and Therapists.
 I build websites based on strong psychological foundations and ethical principles that give writers the platform they need to grow their audience and increase their impact.

 My websites are designed to work hard, but I also take inspiration from my longstanding interest in mid-century modern designers (I have a collection of mid-century furniture which I’ve built up over 25 years).
 In particular I try to apply their maxim that “form follows function” to create clean, easy to navigate website designs, where superfluous ornamentation is absent and every component has an intentional and intuitive function.

 I’ve been developing my expertise in web design over 20 years.
-(I built the first Manchester University Psychology Department website and managed it for a decade or so) and now exclusively design personal and professional websites for authors, academics and therapists using WordPress (the system that powers 34% of the world wide web).
+(I built the first Manchester University Psychology Department website in the 1990’s) and have written about user experience and evaluation for books on UI design.
+Now I exclusively design personal and professional websites for authors, academics and therapists using WordPress (the system that powers 35% of the world wide web).

-For website owners, I also provide a website review service, ongoing website mangement and care plans, and search engine optimisation (SEO), all geared towards the specific requirements of authors and academics.
+For website owners, I also provide a website review service, website hosting and site care plans, and search engine optimisation (SEO), all geared towards the specific requirements of authors, researchers and academics.

 If you’re interested in seeing some of the websites I’ve built, or in creating your own Personal Academic Website or Author Platform, you can read more about my web design services or contact me here.

 Popular Article: Personal Academic Websites Versus Faculty Web Pages